hashicorp/terraform-website/content/source/docs/plugin/framework/plan-modification.html.md

 }
 ```

-Optionally and depending on the complexity, it may be desirable to also create a helper function to instantiate the plan modifier.
+Optionally, you may also want to create a helper function to instantiate the plan modifier.
 For example:

 ```go
 func stringDefault(defaultValue string) stringDefaultModifier {